lauthtom/dotfiles/i3-gaps/README.md

 # Installing and Configuring i3-gaps on Ubuntu

-## First thing, you have to do is:
+## First things, you have to do is
 ```
 sudo apt update
 sudo apt upgrade